segmentio/functions-library/destinations/airtable/readme.md

 ## Getting Started
 1. Add the [User Feedback template](https://airtable.com/templates/product-design-and-ux/expoiiRjvXfMHtXtC/user-feedback) as a base to your Airtable account.
-2. In the Settings Builder, make sure you add the relevant Settings as listed below, making sure the naming matches what's in the code on lines 2 and 27.
+2. In the Settings Builder, make sure you add the relevant [Settings as listed below](#settings), making sure the naming matches what's in the code on lines 2 and 27.
+You can find the Settings Builder under App Info > Settings (left hand nav).
 3. Copy and paste the Airtable function template code in the `index.js` file directly into the editor.
 4. Add your relevant Airtable [API Key](https://airtable.com/account) and [App ID](https://community.airtable.com/t/what-is-the-app-id-where-do-i-find-it/2984) so you can send a test event.
 5. You can send the following test event to validate the existing template works as expected and see the feedback populate in your table: